alancarlosml/transformer-polyp-tracker/README.md

 # Transformer-Polyp-Tracker

-This repository hosts the Transformer-Polyp-Tracker, a machine learning project that uses django, pytorch to accomplish the real-time detection of polyps in colocopic videos.
+This repository hosts the **Transformer-Polyp-Tracker**, a machine learning project that uses django, pytorch to accomplish the real-time detection of polyps in colocopic videos.

 ## Installation